ZrDong0106/PROB_R/README.md

                              A plot of timecouse curves of top genes

-KM_analysis.R --- function to draw survival curves and cauculate log-rank p value for surviving data of the chosen gene
+KM_analysis() --- function to draw survival curves and cauculate log-rank p value for surviving data of the chosen gene

                          Input objects: